LelouchLamperougeVI/pc_analysis/README.md

 obj.perform_analysis; % run place cells analysis
 ```

+### Saving the analysis
+Currently, the step that takes the most computing time is the detection of place cells.
+The output of `pc_batch_analysis()` can be saved in the session directory using the `LFP.enregistrer()` method.
+The analysis will be automatically loaded the next time you instantiate an `LFP` object for the same session and planes.
+To overwrite an existing analysis file, specify the first parameter as `true`: `obj.enregistrer(true)`.
+In certain situations, it may be desirable to share the same analysis across recordings within the same day.
+Recordings made during quiet wakefulness, for example, may benefit from knowing the activity during active behaviour.
+By specifying the second flag as `true`, the same analysis will be loaded when instantiating from any recording made within the same day/session: `obj.enregistrer(false, true)`.
+An `LFP` object may be saved by itself just like any other variable.
+However, as the present toolbox is still under active development, an `LFP` object created using an older code might run into compatibility issues with newer versions.
+Conversely, the `analysis` structure is much less likely to see changes in the future.

 ## The `ensemble` class
 The `ensemble` class is a subclass of the `LFP` class.
 Therefore, all methods and properties described in the previous section also apply here.
 The `ensemble` class contains useful methods for detecting groups of neurons that express synchronous patterns of activity and is therefore suitable for analysing reactivation-type data.
 Make sure to always remove movement epochs before proceeding with any analysis by running `obj.remove_mvt()`.